Step 6. Select Destination for Virtual Disk Updates

 - If you plan to migrate the recovered VM to the same datastore which is used as the destination for redirecting virtual disk updates, Veeam Backup & Replication will automatically switch to Veeam Quick Migration instead of using Storage vMotion.
 The described behavior is implemented to prevent data loss due to a bug in VMware Storage vMotion.
 Note that using Veeam Quick Migration will cause minimal VM downtime.

-- If disks of a restored VM are located on VSAN and their size is greater than 2 TB, you must place redo logs on a VMFS datastore.
-For virtual disks greater than 2 TB, VMware vSphere creates snapshots in the SEsparse format.
-If you place redo logs on a VSAN datastore, Veeam Backup & Replication will fail to create a snapshot for the restored VM since SEsparse snapshots are not supported on VSAN.
-For more information about snapshot formats, see https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.storage.doc/GUID-88E5A594-DEBC-4662-812F-EA421591C70F.html.
+- If disks of a restored VM are greater than 2 TB, you must not place redo logs on a VSAN datastore.
+Otherwise, Veeam Backup & Replication will fail to create a snapshot for the restored VM.
+For more information, see VMware Docs.